Motovun Film Festival: Awards

-The main award at the festival is called Propeler Motovuna (The Propeller of Motovun, inspired by the prominent wind turbines located near Motovun).
+The main award at the festival is called Propeller Motovuna (The Propeller of Motovun, inspired by the prominent wind turbines located near Motovun).

 Other awards at the festival are the Motovun Online award for best short film, the odAdoA (From 'A' to 'A') award for best film in the regional competition (the name of the award is short for From Austria to Albania, roughly describing the region covered), and the film critics' FIPRESCI Award.

 In 2008, the Motovun Maverick Award was introduced, given to notable filmmakers for lifetime achievement.
 Its first recipient was Ken Russell.
 In 2013, Mohsen Makhmalbaf and The Gardener were given the award.